GreenDelta/openLCA2-manual/src/epds/life_cycle_models.md

 ## Method 1: On process level

-In openLCA v2.5.0, within the process, add the product flow corresponding to the EPD result as an input.
+In openLCA v2.5.0, within the process, you can add the product flow corresponding to the EPD result as an input.
 Then, as usual, use the provider dropdown to select the appropriate module (i.e., the process or result) you want to link to your system.

 ![](../media/epd_res_in_prod_sys_1.png)